andrewhunnter/readme/README.md

 - Minor: *Innovation*

 ### free time?
-- 🔭 exploring new internet frontiers
+- 🔭 learning about tech, finance, and chilling
-- 🤳 wanna be digital artist
+- 🤳 want to break into UX/UI within those fields